zendframework/zf1/README.md

 RELEASE INFORMATION
 ===================

-Zend Framework 1.12.19dev Release.
+Zend Framework 1.12.19 Release.
-Released on MMM DD, YYYY.
+Released on July 13, 2016.

 IMPORTANT FIXES FOR 1.12.19
 ---------------------------

+This release contains security fixes:

+- **ZF2016-02**: The implementation of `ORDER BY` and `GROUP BY` in `Zend_Db_Select` contained potential SQL injection vulnerabilities, and have been patched.

 See http://framework.zend.com/changelog for full details.